particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 {{note op="start" type="product"}}
 For product devices, you can claim the devices while offline by using the Particle cloud API [claim a device endpoint](/reference/cloud-apis/api/#claim-a-device).
 You would typically do this as part of your [manufacturing flow](/scaling/manufacturing/manufacturing-cellular/).
 {{note op="end"}}

+#### Particle mobile app claiming

+Most developers setting up a small number of development kits will use the Particle mobile app to claim their device.
+For the Argon and Photon (Wi-Fi) the mobile app also sets the Wi-Fi credentials, and sets the [setup done bit](#setup-done).

 ### Unclaiming a device